-Educated at Columbia, Oxford and Harvard, where he received his Ph.D., Karabell has taught at several leading universities, including Harvard and Dartmouth, and has written widely on economics, investing, history and international relations.
-His most recent book, The Leading Indicators: A Short History of the Numbers That Rule Our World, was published by Simon & Schuster in February 2014.
-He is the author of eleven previous books, including Peace Be Upon You: Fourteen Centuries of Muslim, and Jewish Coexistence; The Last Campaign: How Harry Truman Won the 1948 Election (which won theChicago Tribune Heartland Award for best non-fiction book of the year in 2000); Superfusion: How China and America Became One Economy and Why The Worlds Prosperity Depends On It; and Sustainable Excellence: The Future of Business in the 21st Century, co-authored with Aron Cramer (Rodale 2010).
-He sits on the board of the New America Foundation and the Carnegie Council on Ethics and International Affairs, and in 2003, the World Economic Forum designated him a "Global Leader for Tomorrow."
-He is a Senior Advisor for BSR, a membership organization that works with global corporations on issues of sustainability.
+Educated at Columbia, Oxford and Harvard, where he received his Ph.D., Karabell has written widely on history, economics and international relations.
+His most recent book was The Leading Indicators: A Short History of the Numbers That Rule Our World, and his next book is a history of money, power and the making of America using the storied firm Brown Brothers Harriman as the narrative arc, to be published by Penguin Press in 2020.
+He is the author of eleven previous books, including The Last Campaign: How Harry Truman Won the 1948 Election (which won theChicago Tribune Heartland Award for best non-fiction book of the year in 2000); Superfusion: How China and America Became One Economy and Why the World’s Prosperity Depends On It(Simon & Schuster, 2009); and Sustainable Excellence: The Future of Business in the 21st Century, co-authored with Aron Cramer (Rodale 2010).
+He also sits on the board of New America and PEN America.
+In 2003, the World Economic Forum designated him a "Global Leader for Tomorrow."